eduardoblanco/csc696H-Spring24/README.md

-# class-test
+# class-template
-This is a test for a class
+This is a template for a seminar